openenergymonitor/emonhub/configuration.md

 ## Sending data to emoncms.org or other remote emoncms installation

 The EmonHubEmoncmsHTTPInterfacer interfacer configuration that is used for sending data to emoncms.org can be found in the interfacers section of emonhub.conf.
-If you wish to use emoncms.org the online change to make here is to replace the blank apikey with your write apikey from emoncms.org found on the user account page.
+If you wish to use emoncms.org the only change to make here is to replace the blank apikey with your write apikey from emoncms.org found on the user account page.

     [[emoncmsorg]]
         Type = EmonHubEmoncmsHTTPInterfacer